sreyemnayr/plutocats-monorepo/packages/contracts/README.md

 # Plutocats Contracts

 ## Getting started
-Ensure that you have Node.js and Foundry installed.
+Ensure that you have Node.js, TypeScript, and Foundry installed.

 Install pnpm and all dependencies:
 ```